The Early Years Foundation Stage Framework (EYFS)

 In the EYFS Framework there are 7 areas of Learning and Development.
 They are organised into three Prime and four Specific areas of learning.

 The Prime areas all closely link with one another and are central to all the other areas of learning and development.
-They represent the earliest stages of development and it is important for children to acquire these skills by the age of five to ensure other areas of development are not held back.
+They represent the earliest stages of development and it is important for children to acquire these skills by the age of five to ensure other areas of development continue to progress.

-Our early Years team work together to provide an exciting, play-based curriculum.
-We support all children to develop their personal, social and emotional well-being alongside developing a positive attitude to learning.
+Our Early Years team work together to provide an exciting, play-based curriculum.
+We support all children to develop their personal, social and emotional well-being alongside developing a positive attitude to lifelong learning.